dikpaal/attenton-is-all-you-need/README.md

 # 🧠 Attention Is All You Need — Transformer from Scratch

 A full PyTorch implementation of the Transformer architecture proposed in the [Attention Is All You Need](https://arxiv.org/abs/1706.03762) paper by Vaswani et al., built **entirely from scratch** — no `nn.Transformer` used.
-This repo walks through **core components** like Multi-Head Attention, Positional Encoding, Residual Connections, and builds a full encoder-decoder architecture.
+I have manually written the logic of all the **core components** like Multi-Head Attention, Positional Encoding, Residual Connections, and have built a full encoder-decoder architecture, as shown in the paper.

 ---